wayawolf/WayaWolfCoin/doc/README_windows.txt

 Intro
 -----
-RainbowLite is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+WayaWolfCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, PPCoin, NovaCoin and RainbowLite, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.